BRC

 Let's face it.
 Gambling ads can be extremely annoying, can't they?
 If you want to limit gambling ads you see online or even try to cut them out completely, that's a great idea.

-And it’s possible to do it too.
-We’re going to give you a few easy hints and tips to clean up your online space a little bit.
+And it's possible to do it too.
+We're going to give you a few easy hints and tips to clean up your online space a little bit and limit gambling ads so you don't have to be bombarded with them the whole time.

-Whatever the reason you don’t want to see gambling ads, it’s definitely nice to be able to choose.
-So we’re going to give you the resources you need to do just that.
+Whatever the reason you don't want to see gambling ads, it's definitely nice to be able to choose what suits you.
+So we're going to give you the resources you need to do just that.
+And the good news is that it's easier than you might think to limit gambling ads on your most visited corners of the internet…

 Stop seeing gambling ads on Facebook

-If you want to stop seeing gambling ads on Facebook, you might not be able to cut them out completely.
+If you want to limit gambling ads on Facebook, you might not be able to cut them out completely.
 Which is a bummer, we know.
 However you can limit gambling ads by taking a few ways.

 • Select the x in the right hand corner of the sponsored post you don't want to see to close it.
 This should also help the algorithm figure out what you don't like seeing